Green Roof Learning Center

 Calhoun’s Green Roof offers multiple environmental benefits: it reduces storm water runoff; provides insulation to reduce heating and cooling needs; helps filter the air by absorbing carbon dioxide and giving off oxygen; and provides a food source for wildlife.

 How Calhoun Uses Its Green Roof

-Calhoun’s renowned lunch program often uses produce from our Green Roof herb garden.
+Calhoun’s renowned food program often uses produce from our Green Roof herb garden.
 The Green Roof has been used as part of classroom curriculum on topics such as environmental and plant biology studies.

 The Green Roof has also been used for community events, a source of inspiration for poetry classes, and a favorite escape from urban life!

 How the Green Roof Came to Be

 The idea for adding a Green Roof was initially suggested by a Trustee.
 The recommendation came at an opportune time, just as Calhoun was in the drawing-board stages for the four-story addition to the school's main building.

 - System designed around the 50 pounds per square foot (psf) load requirement, a 10-inch deep green roof, with 5 inches of lightweight granular drainage media and 5 inches of light-weight.

 - The drainage media is 100% mineral and the growth media is greater than 92% organic.
 This is to provide a durable and structurally stable substrate for the turf.